Skip to main content

 This can be done through a variety of methods, such as training sessions, team-building exercises, and regular reinforcement from leadership.

-For example, you can tie employee recognition back to your core values.
+For example, the best employee recognition initiatives are tied to core values.
 Say one of your values is adaptability, and someone showed great adaptability by taking on a new project outside of their normal remit, reference this in the praise.

 Eventually, core values will be front of mind in decision-making across all levels of the organization.